oscdoctest/Qi-Docs/docs/parse_API.rst

 ==================

-The API calls in this section are all used to ...
-See `Parse introduction <https://qi-docs-rst.readthedocs.org/en/latest/parse_intro.html>`__ for an introduction to Parse.
+The API calls in this section are all used to manage devices, subscriptions, publications, and security for ingestion of OSIsoft Message Format (OMF) messages into OSIsoft Cloud Services (OCS).
+See `Introduction to Parse <https://qi-docs-rst.readthedocs.org/en/latest/parse_intro.html>`__ for more information.

 ***********************